Docker

 docker compose -f docker-compose.dev.yml up -d --build

-The “-d” will run the containers in the background.
+The “-d” flag runs the containers in the background.

 Configuration Options